 In addition, Practice Note: Human rights claims in visitor applications looks at the Home Office’s policy for considering human rights claims in visitor applications, and considers the approach of the tribunal and courts in relation to Article 8 claims in that context.

 The main protections Article 8 provides in the immigration context focus upon respect for ‘family life’ and ‘private life’.
-These terms are
+These terms are examined in turn

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.